pmahoney/rubylet/README.md

 rubylet
 -------

-A pure Ruby implementation of the Java Servlet API that forwards to a contained Rack application as an alternative to [JRuby-Rack](https://github.com/jruby/jruby-rack).
+An implementation of the Java Servlet API that forwards to a contained Rack application as an alternative to [JRuby-Rack](https://github.com/jruby/jruby-rack).